-Shipping your pieces of art is in fact an art itself.
-After two major shipping disasters I have learned a few good lessons on how not to ship your art.
+After two major shipping disasters, I have learned a few good lessons on how not to ship your art.

 In late 2009, I was accepted into a show in Virginia that showcased young emerging artists.
 I had 4 pieces accepted into the show, all of which were 30″X40″.
 The date from acceptance into the show and the date that the art needed to be there was less than a week.
-In a panic, I went to a shipping company called Post Net.
-The company ships through a variety of other shipping companies including USPS, UPS, Fed-Ex and more.
-This was great because I could pick the cheapest, and quickest way to get my art to the show on time.
-But with four over sized pieces and having to have them design a custom sized box (made out of two plasma TV boxes) for my work, my bill was $400.00.
+In a panic, I went to a shipping company.
+The company ships through a variety of other shipping companies including USPS, UPS, Fed-Ex, and more.
+This was great because I could pick the cheapest and quickest way to get my art to the show on time.
+But with four oversized pieces and having to have them design a custom-sized box (made out of two plasma TV boxes) for my work, my bill was $400.00.
 Ouch!

-If your shipping costs are more than the work is worth, then its not in your best interested to either ship it or sell it at your current price.
+If your shipping costs are more than the work is worth, then it’s not in your best interest to either ship it or sell it at your current price.

-Did you know your not suppose to ship artwork with peanuts and clear packing tape?
+Did you know you’ree not supposed to ship artwork with peanuts and clear packing tape?
 Clear tape makes it difficult to open the package, using box cutters and wrestling your package trying to find which flap is still taped down can risk damaging your art inside.
 And peanuts are just a static disaster and go everywhere.
 Galleries do not like them

 When I went to file an insurance claim, it was denied, twice.
-Even though I checked the insurance box on the shipping forms, because I didn’t have UPS package it, there were no peanuts around the art, and the crush capacity of the box deemed it a moving box instead of a shipping box, I was denied the insurance.
+Even though I checked the insurance box on the shipping forms, because I didn’t have UPS package it, and the “crush capacity” of the box deemed it a moving box instead of a shipping box, I was denied the insurance.

 Lesson #5: Check your ECT